 - a.
 Publications submitted as part of the thesis may not be submitted again as an integral part of other doctoral theses. - b.
 The publications must be the direct result of the work carried out by the doctoral candidate on the doctoral programme.
-Any publications stemming from work carried out on the master's degree or from the doctoral candidate's professional activities before enrolling will not be accepted, regardless of the date of publication. - When the submission of an article-based thesis is applied for, the articles must have been published or definitively accepted for publication.
+Any publications stemming from work carried out on the master's degree or from the doctoral candidate's professional activities before enrolling will not be accepted, regardless of the date of publication. - c.
+When the submission of an article-based thesis is applied for, the articles must have been published or definitively accepted for publication. - d.
+The doctoral candidate must be the first or second author of the works.

-They must also meet the following conditions:
+They must also meet at least one of the following conditions: